 One of the best things you can do for your toddler is to demonstrate healthy eating behaviors.
 Your toddler looks to you and the rest of your family for guidance, so embrace your role model status and practice the behaviors that you want your toddler to pick up.

-By instilling healthy nutrition routines in Baby, you’re helping him learn to be more independent and more comfortable making decisions for themselves.
+By instilling healthy nutrition routines in Baby, you’re helping them learn to be more independent and more comfortable making decisions for themself.
 It might not seem like much right now, and it won’t be easy all the time, but in a few years, it will make a world of difference.

 “Top 10 Tips to Help Children Develop Healthy Habits.”
 Heart.
 American Heart Association, Jul 22 2016.
 Web.